andreasmhallberg/readingnotes/README.md

 ### Header

 Each file begins with the complete biographical reference in Chicago author-date format as header (i.e. marked with initial `#` in markdown).
-No other header levels are used.
 In some notes the header is followed by some general information or comments about the reference.

 ### Contents